-So you’re on the hunt for a free fleet management excel spreadsheet.
-Maybe your organisation has a number of vehicles and you’re trying to implement some new systems and processes to better manage odometer readings, registration dates, and servicing schedules.
+So, you’re on the hunt for a free fleet management excel spreadsheet.
+Maybe your organisation has a shared fleet and you’re trying to implement new systems and processes to better manage odometer readings, registration dates, and servicing schedules.
 Maybe you’re also trying to set up a way to streamline your fleet booking process so that staff can see what vehicles are available.
-Naturally an Excel spreadsheet seems like the easiest way to get the ball rolling.
+Naturally an Excel spreadsheet seems like the easiest way to get the ball rolling

 And while yes, you can technically get away with juggling it all via a spreadsheet, we believe there is a much better way to manage your fleet.
 Read on to learn why you’d be doing both yourself and your organisation a huge disservice by using a free fleet management spreadsheet in 2020.

 There’s no easy way to say this.
 You’ll be doing a fair amount of data entry if you decide to use a free fleet management spreadsheet template.
 That’s fine if all you want to do is track each vehicle’s odometer readings.
 However, if you’re looking to gain any deeper insights about your fleet, you’re going to need to capture a lot more data.

 Do you want to know what your fleet’s utilisation is?
 What about an individual vehicle’s use?
 If you do, make sure to capture the time and date each vehicle starts and finishes each trip.
 By capturing that data, you’ll be able to apply some mathematical formulas to calculate what period of time your vehicles are being used, as opposed to just sitting idle in the car park.

 Do you want to understand what type of trips your staff are taking?
 If that’s a ‘yes’ you’ll need to make sure you capture the destination for each trip too.